ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

 41. Implemented an experimental fix for Battlemaster Maneuvers that will prevent AI from being able to use the same maneuver multiple times in the same turn (no more Githankyi disarm blenders).
 Effects Commander's Strike, Disarming Strike, Distracting Strike, Feinting Attack, Menacing Attack, and Trip Attack.
 42. Doppelgangers (Act 3 recurring enemies) should have a +33% HP boost.
 So do Illithids.
 43. Implemented fixes/nerfs from CatDude concerning Arcane Augmentation and Vecna's Robes.
-44. Added If Fate Chose Differently.
+44. Added If Fate Chose Differently, which gives Wyll a Shadowheart-like points system that influences him to make his own decision about breaking or keeping his pact.
 45. Added Sword of Justice Upgradeable.
 46. Added Mordekainen Presents Lizardfolk.
 47. Added Sheltering Steel.
-48. Added If Fate Chose Differently.
-49. Added my own take on "Unique Stat Bonus for Companions."
+48. Added my own take on "Unique Stat Bonus for Companions."
 Reducing the bonuses to all origins (mostly) to +1 to 2 stats, and +1 to 2 skills.
     * Asterion has +1 DEX/CHA, performance/acrobatics.
     * Jaheira has +1 DEX/WIS, history/survival.
     * Shadowheart has +1 DEX/WIS, arcana/religion.